7 Best SaaS Spend Management Platforms in 2026

 Cons:

-Best for: Mid-market companies with 50-500 employees that bill clients by project
+Best for Mid-market companies billing clients by project

 4. CloudEagle

-CloudEagle provides full visibility into SaaS and AI applications with simple dashboard and transparent pricing tiers.
+CloudEagle provides visibility into SaaS and AI application spend with monthly pricing tiers.

 Pros: